 Controlling the intake of grain at maltings.
 For a brief note on how grain delivered to maltings is tested as being the quality as purchased by the maltster, and fully 'fit for purpose' CLICK HERE

-Since the 2002 crop maltsters have been reporting to the MAGB the tonnages of barley that they have refused, and the reasons why.
-This data will be collected every year to see if our malting barley supply chain perfomance is improving, and also highlights to growers the problems that have been experienced each season.
-CLICK HERE to connect to this information
+Since the 2002 maltsters have been reporting to the MAGB the tonnages of barley that they have refused, and the reasons why.
+This data is collected every year to see if our malting barley supply chain perfomance is improving, and also highlights to growers the problems that have been experienced each season.
+To view CLICK HERE

 Details of the methods of sampling and analysis of barley at intake, barley in storage malt in process, finished malt and co-products are found in the Analytica EBC and in individual company analytical manuals and work instructions.